 - The school council meets, with a teacher present – to discuss and sort out problems.
-These may include school lunches, behaviour, school building and grounds or ideas for fundraising events.
+These may include school lunches, playtimes or ideas for fundraising events.

 - Members of the school council are responsible for carrying out the ideas that have been agreed such as planning a fundraising event, writing letters, or meeting with staff.

 What jobs are there?

 The council will then meet to elect officers to do special jobs such as:

 - Treasurer (look after school council money)